IgorDeepakM/SpacePony/README.md

 * Since there are suddenly several different arrays, a Slice class might be needed.
 This would be eqvivalent to std::span in C++.
 However, it is also possible to reuse the Array class for this purpose as it is possible to load the Array with outside raw pointers.
 This is possible because the Array class use garbage collected pointers which can co-exist with foreign raw pointers.
 The D language has chosen this approach where there is a merge between the slice and the dynamic array.
 Slices or reuse Array as both their pros and cons.

 * ponyta (https://github.com/lukecheeseman/ponyta) also developed a basic form of constant expression evaluation.
 SpacePony should add some form of CTFE, but will not reuse the syntax from ponyta (using `#postexpr`, for example `#3 + 4`).
 The reason is that `#` can be used for better purposes and there are two forms of CTFE, best effort and compulsory.
 Best effort can be used at key points in the AST, for example functions parameters in order to attempt to reduce an expression to a constant.
 Compulsory is when it is required to reduce the expression to a constant.
 This is eqvivalent to consteval in C++.
 SpacePony will probably use a `comptime expression end` to force a constant evaluation, influensed by the syntax in Zig.

+* Real asynchronous IO and not a POSIX like wrapper.
+An API that can be used for anything streaming like Files, HTTP, TCP.
+The API should also use the best available asynchrounous OS API primitives.

 ### Long term (read never)